Damianpad/Damianpad/README.md

 </p>

-- 🔭 I’m currently working on building my portfolio
+- 🔭 I’m currently working on Vivid.
+A fullstack application that helps freelancers run their business
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning ReactJS, TypeScript, and Tailwind
 - 👯 I’m looking to collaborate on Fullstack Projects
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm a cinematographer